 Both services can steer you toward lawyers and other experts to help you complete the paperwork necessary to restore your identity.

 Although IdentityForce does not have customer service representatives available 24 hours a day and seven days a week like LifeLock does, IdentityForce does make its ID recovery experts available to you 24/7 when trying to help you recover your identity.
+LifeLock has 24/7 support in either situation.

 Insurance and compensation